Orioles hit 2 HRs off Price, cruise past Red Sox 11-2

 Price avoided damage in the third, but Broxton made it 6-2 with a two-run drive to left in the fourth.

+It took Price 88 pitches to get 12 outs.
+In his previous three games, he threw 93 in six innings and 99 and 113 pitches in a pair of five-inning stints.

+“It’s been a grind — the foul balls, the long at-bats, getting to the pitch count,” manager Joey Cora said.
+“We have to figure out if we can do something else so he can get big outs.”

-Baltimore continued the onslaught against the Boston bullpen.
+After Price left, Baltimore continued the onslaught against the Boston bullpen.
 It was the Orioles’ second straight blowout win — they beat Washington 9-2 on Wednesday.

 FAMILIAR FACE